jcoliz/AzDevice.IoTHubWorker/README.md

 * [TemperatureContoller](/examples/TemperatureController/).
 Canonical example, simulates a "dtmi:com:example:Thermostat;2" model, with all telemetry, properties, and commands.
 * [ClimateMontitor](/examples/ClimateMonitor/).
 Another example of implementing an existing model with simulated data.
 This one simulates "dtmi:com:example:climatemonitor;1".
-* [TempHumidityRpi](/examples/TempHumidityRpi/).
+* [I2cTempHumidityMonitor](/examples/I2cTempHumidityMonitor/).
 This example is targeted toward a real physical sensor running on a Raspberry Pi.
-It will still simulate data running on a Windows PC as well.
+For easy testing, you can run this on a Windows PC and generate simulated data.
-* [ModBus](/examples/ModBus/).
-This example shows how to connect to a sensor via ModBus.
-It will run on Windows or Linux, as it you can easily use a USB-to-RS485 dongle to make the physical connection on any machine.
+* [ModbusTempHumidityMonitor](/examples/ModbusTempHumidityMonitor/).
+This example shows how to connect to a sensor via Modbus.
+It will run on Windows or Linux, as you can easily use a USB-to-RS485 dongle to make the physical connection on any machine.

+## Feature Set

+* Automatically provision device using Device Provisioning Service
+* Make connection with Azure IoT Hub
+* Read initial configuration state from standard .NET configuration sources
+* Send telemetry automatically on a configurable period
+* Report actual properties automatically at increasingly longer intervals
+* Receive desired property updates, passing them through to component implementation
+* Receive commands from IoT Hub, passing them through to component implementation
+* Follows IoT Plug and Play conventions to enable a model-based solution
+* Automatically supply a standard DeviceInformation model
+* Detailed multi-level logging to help with troubleshooting
+* Integrates with systemd to run as a background service on Linux
+* Copious examples showing usage with simulated and phyiscal devices on a variety of busses